 Of course, watermelons aren’t the only melons packed with nutrients.
-Cantaloupes are a good source of potassium, along with vitamins A and C. When slicing and dicing any of your melon favorites, be sure to keep it clean — melon rinds can host harmful bacteria.
+Cantaloupes are a good source of potassium, along with vitamins A and C. When slicing and dicing your favorites, take a few safety steps.
+Melon rinds can host harmful bacteria.

-When fruit is cut, bacteria on the surface can be transferred to the flesh.
-Here are some tips to reduce your chance from food-borne illness from melons:
+When fruit is cut, bacteria on its surface can be transferred to the flesh.
+To lower your chance of food-borne illness:

-From their sugary centers to their sweet juice, melons can attract all kinds of bio bugs -- which can bring disease with them.
-When you consider everything melons touch after being picked during, packing, storage and shipping surfaces, melons can have all kinds of bacteria growing on them.
+From their sugary centers to their sweet juice, melons can attract all kinds of bio bugs that can bring disease with them.
+If you consider everything melons touch when they are picked, packed, stored and shipped, it’s no surprise they can have all kinds of bacteria growing on them.
 When you jab a knife into a melon, you can push all the bacteria into its fruity center if you haven’t washed it first.

 Remember: wash, wash, wash your fruit before you eat it!
 And as the CDC suggests: "When in doubt, throw it out."

-These steps can help to prevent food-borne illness from bacteria.
-Should you suffer with a bout of food poisoning occur and need to see a doctor, remember, where you go matters!
+Should you suffer a bout of food poisoning and need to see a doctor, remember, where you go matters!
 Make sure to do your research about ERs versus urgent care now, and know when it's time to be seen in case of emergency.